Legal advice for right to be forgotten

 To achieve a successful outcome to your right to be forgotten application, you will need to be persistent and don't ever take no for an answer.
 You should challenge any search engine’s adverse decision to the furthest possible extent.
 This is of course said on the basis that you have a reasonably good case.

+There are other ways to have internet content removed from public sight.
+These could range from a right to be forgotten GDPR Notice to filing legal claims against Google or other search engines and hosts of content.
+You may also consider using online PR to try and push down old search results.
 Preparing your right to be forgotten application is an important task.
 Your initial right to be forgotten request may form the foundation for any future challenges that you might wish to make to the search engine.
 This is why you might want to consider having your initial right to be application drafted professionally.

 You should consider obtaining right to be forgotten legal advice from a lawyer who is an expert in the niche area of internet law.
-You can look up a specialist lawyer on the internet but be aware that our experience is hugely important to our clients because it increases the likelihood of successful outcomes.
+You can look up a specialist lawyer on the internet but be aware that experience in both the law and technical expertise is hugely important because it increases the likelihood of successful outcomes.